 RDBMS databases form the backbone of most business software solutions.
 When people discuss SQL (Structured Query Language), it’s in reference to an RDBMS system.
 Applications store all their important data there.
 The databases (usually) power all the searches.
 A good database can bring a system to a higher level.
 A bad database can bring a business to its knees.
 For any developer or enterprise embarking on a new software venture, one big question is “which database vendor should I use?”.
 In the early days of computing, database vendors such as IBM and Oracle reigned supreme.
 That has changed in recent years.
 MySQL (open source solution recently purchased by Oracle) and Microsoft’s SQL Server have gained market share.
-According to a 2018 StackOverflow survey, they hold the top two rankings in SQL database usage.
+According to a 2019 StackOverflow survey, they hold the #1 and #3 rankings respectively in most popular databases used by professional developers.
 But which one is best for YOUR business?
 MySQL vs SQL Server presents a tough and complicated decision!

 To select the best database solution for the task at hand, one must weigh several factors, including:

 - Cloud Support

 Most companies have already invested time, money, and expertise in their computing infrastructure.
 This includes their choice of Operating System (OS).
 Usually that consists of “Windows vs Linux” (although cloud computing is beginning to change that).
 When selecting a database to power your business, the OS your company is already is a big deciding factor.
 Here’s how that looks for MySQL vs SQL Server:

 SQL Server was originally written for the Microsoft Windows operating system.
 In recent years, Microsoft has made strides in embracing the open source community, and providing support for both Linux and Mac OS.
 The most recent versions of SQL Server run on Linux natively, and will run on Mac OS within a Docker container.

 Advantage – It Depends